IS303-Steffen/a04-friend-tracker/README.md

     - `Invalid choice.
 Please choose a valid option.`

 > ### After the user completes any option:
-The menu with the 3 choices should continually reappear every time choice 1, 2, or an invalid input is entered, meaning the user can input as many friends/hobbies as they want, and search for friends’ hobbies.
-The program should only end if the user enters 3.
+The menu with the 3 choices should continually reappear every time choice 1, 2, or an invalid input is entered, meaning the user can input as many friends/hobbies as they want, and search for friends’ hobbies as many times as they want.
+The program should only end if the user enters 3 when the menu is displayed.

 ## Example Output
 Below is an example of